kentaurse/job-tracker-app/README.md

   ],

   created: DateTime,  // Timestamp when the work order was created
-  updated: DateTime  // Timestamp of the last update to the work order }
+  updated: DateTime,  // Timestamp of the last update to the work order

+  delays: [{
+    reason: String,  // Reason for the delay
+    duration: Number,  // Duration of delay in hours
+    reportedBy: String,  // ID of user who reported the delay
+    timestamp: DateTime,  // When the delay was reported
+    rescheduledTo: DateTime  // New scheduled time
+  }],

+  reschedulingHistory: [{
+    originalTime: DateTime,
+    newTime: DateTime,
+    reason: String,
+    affectedParties: [{
+      userId: String,
+      notified: Boolean,
+      notificationTime: DateTime
+    }]
+  }]
+}
 ```